 Joining Rendon are Eric Murcek, Andres Tovar, Hazel Upton and Mishael Ward.
 “Our invention solves the problem of keeping a star watcher pointed always at the same extremely precise angle when it is subjected to static and thermal loads,” Rendon explained.
 “That way, the star watcher can always view the stars that the observers at JPL NASA want to see.”

 The team made their device out of grade-5 titanium.
-It is designed to be mounted onto a spacecraft to support a start watcher.
+It is designed to be mounted onto a spacecraft to support a star watcher.
 “Our technology can flex, bend and otherwise move around when subjected to static loads, it just can’t break,” said Rendon.
 In addition, the team was concerned to ensure that their design not only held up under pressure but that it was aesthetically pleasing.

 Now that they have a fully functioning model, Rendon and his colleagues intend to continue to optimize their invention.
 The main thrusts will be to reduce the mass further and improve its performance under each of its loading conditions.